 1996 The world of pornography enters the theatre as Ronnie Larsen's Making Porn plays at the Actor's Playhouse.
 The erotic comedy-drama, in which a straight man becomes a porn star in the gay adult video industry, stars Rex Chandler.
 Larsen directed and also co-starred in the production, which ran 395 performances.

+1998 The Jello Is Always Red, a musical revue of his songs and sketches by Clark Gesner, who created You're a Good Man, Charlie Brown, plays Off Broadway at the York Theatre Company.
+James Morgan directs the production starring Celia Gentry, Neal Young and Gesner himself.
 2012 The world premiere of Gina Gionfriddo's Rapture, Blister, Burn opens Off-Broadway at Playwrights Horizons.
 Amy Brenneman, Beth Dixon, Virginia Kull, Kellie Overbey and Lee Tergesen star in the comedy-drama about the fallout of choices made by two women of the generation that followed the modern women's movement.
 The play will be nominated as a finalist for the 2013 Pulitzer Prize for Drama.